Oxytate

 The genus Oxytate, commonly known as grass crab spiders, comprises a homogenous group of nocturnal crab spiders (family Thomisidae).
 The complete mitochondrial genome of the type species O. striatipes was determined in 2014.

+Distribution

+Members of thes genus are native to Asia, Western Australia, East, Central and southern Africa.

 Description

 Although they do not construct webs, both sexes possess a silk apparatus.
 A study of the type species, O. striatipes, revealed that they possess a simpler and more primitive spigot system than other members of the family, as even the females possess neither tubuliform glands for cocoon production, nor triad spigots for web-building.
 Males and females do however have three types of silk gland, which are classified as ampullate, pyriform and aciniform.

 Four ampullate glands are connected to the anterior spinnerets, while eight minor ampullate glands are connected to the median spinnerets.
 The pyriform glands are connected to the anterior spinnerets (90 in females and 80 in males).
 The aciniform glands are connected to the median (18–24 in females and 14–20 in males) and posterior spinnerets (60 in either sex).

 Green crab spiders are very helpful to honeybee and plants to interact.
 Oxytate has an ability to reflect UV lights which makes flowers more attractive to honeybees.
 And by attracting honeybees, it is captured in a trap of crab spiders.